The down economy has hurt more than just the general public – banks are feeling the pinch as well.

 Hmmm… I have clients all over the world and it doesn’t cost me extra money to charge a person’s credit card in Arizona vs. California.
 Even if it did, NO WAY it would be $10.
 And, even if I were charged extra, I wouldn’t even think about passing that on to the client.

 Here I am, five days after this happened blogging about this US Bank Scam… to my entire client base.
-These companies need to start focusing on building more value to their clients instead of penny pinching all of us.
+These companies need to start focusing on building more value for their clients instead of penny-pinching all of us.